b3rendsh/msx-ram-serial/fossil/readme.txt

 FMODE.COM
 ---------
 With this tool you can set the speed and protocol for a channel, for use with applications that don't include channel configuration.
-Type "FMODE H" for help.
+See configuration information below.
+Type "FMODE" with no parameters for help.

 FCHANNEL.COM